ReviewMyContract.aiReview My Contract

 "This Agreement shall be governed by the laws of [State], without any right to invoke the consumer protection laws, employment laws, non-compete restrictions, warranty protections, or other mandatory laws of any other jurisdiction."

 The clause above is a masterclass in overreach — it tries to eliminate every possible mandatory-law protection in a single sentence.
 Courts regularly invalidate provisions like this.
-Here are eight governing law red flags, in roughly descending order of concern.
+Here are ten governing law red flags, in roughly descending order of concern.

 Red Flag 1: Governing Law Chosen to Eliminate Specific Protections You Need.
 The most common form of governing law clause abuse: a company in California chooses Texas governing law specifically because Texas enforces non-competes and California does not.
 Or a lender in New York chooses South Dakota law because South Dakota has no usury ceiling.
 When the choice of governing law appears designed primarily to strip you of a protection that would otherwise apply, courts are increasingly willing to override it under the fundamental policy exception.